ECJ strengthens transparency: credit agencies must disclose decision-making processes

 Dispute over duty to provide information in the case of automated credit checks

 The decision was based on a referral from the Vienna Administrative Court.
 The plaintiff CK, a natural person, was rejected by a mobile phone provider on the basis of an automated credit assessment.
-The assessment was carried out by Dun & Bradstreet Austria GmbH (D & B), a company specializing in credit assessments.
+The assessment was carried out by Dun & Bradstreet Austria GmbH (D & B), a company specializing in credit checks.
 CK then demanded access to the relevant criteria and calculation bases of this assessment in order to understand the basis for the decision and correct it if necessary.

 As D & B remained inactive despite the legally binding decision, CK applied to the Vienna City Council to enforce the judgment.
 The enforcement authority rejected the application on the grounds that D & B had already fulfilled its duty to provide information.
 CK then turned again to the Vienna Administrative Court, which referred the case to the ECJ for a preliminary ruling.